-- o Customer information given in the application form (general customer data / financial information) - Information on the borrower's behavior (external data/account movements, where available) - o Specific information of the application itself (credit volume / collateral)
+- o Customer information given in the application form (general customer data / financial information) - o Information on the borrower's behavior (external data/account movements, where available) - o Specific information of the application itself (credit volume / collateral)

 When deciding on a loan request, all required information and documents are considered.
-The credit officer assesses the profile of the applicant and ability to repay the loan based on various reports available, viz. verification, bureau and policy results etc. as part of the loan file.
+The credit officer assesses the profile of the applicant, financials, bank statements, etc and its ability to repay the loan based on various reports available, viz. verification, bureau and policy results etc. as part of the loan file.
 The portfolio is reviewed at periodic intervals and analysis is made to understand the behaviour of the portfolio in terms of repayment, delinquency, transactions etc.